-As the start of 2020 approaches, 25 states and a list of local municipalities will raise their minimum wage.
-Businesses of all sizes in these regions should prepare to update their payroll as the new year draws closer.
 Annual minimum wage increases are quite common in many parts of the country; many update their wages based on inflation each January 1st on an ongoing basis.
 But in the past several years, many states have also seen more significant increases due to recent legislation to reflect the modern cost of living.
-As ordinances slowly raise the minimum wage over the next several years, businesses should keep close attention on the upcoming changes for 2020.
+As ordinances slowly raise the minimum wage over the next several years, businesses should keep close attention on the upcoming changes for 2021.

 Understanding Minimum Wage